 Comparative total data for the prior year is presented in the basic financial statements to provide an understanding of changes in the School's financial position and operations.
-That comparative data is not at the level of detail required for a presentation in conformity with generally accepted accounting principles and has been restated and reclassified, as needed, from the presentation in the School's June 30, 2018 basic financial statements to be comparative with the current year preparation.
+That comparative data is not at the level of detail required for a presentation in conformity with accounting principles generally accepted in the United States of America and has been restated and reclassified, as needed, from the presentation in the School's June 30, 2019 basic financial statements to be comparative with the current year preparation.